old Gorica, Gorica & new Gorica!

 You simply CANNOT miss at least a glimpse of the Soca river during your Green Slovenian adventures, but so many visitors actually do.. unforgiveabubble!

-The first thing you will spot when entering Slovenian Gorica is the beautiful old castle flying the Italian flag on top of the hill.. in Italy.
+The first big thing you will spot when entering Slovenian Gorica is the beautiful old castle flying the Italian flag high up on top of the hill.. in Italy!

-Now French people, especially, please pay attention and you might need to sit down now before reading this.. but incredibly, Nova Gorizia is the resting place of the very last French King Charles X, mais oui!
+Now French people especially, please pay special attention now cos you might need to sit down before reading this.. but incredibly, Nova Gorizia is the resting place of the very last French King Charles X, mais oui!
 We are met with a mixture of gallic shrugs and curious indifference when we tell our many lovely French visitors about this uncomfortable fact, but fact it is!

 Little St Denis has the best spot in Nova Gorizia..